Sports in Arizona: College sports

 With three state universities and one private university in NCAA Division I, and several community colleges, college sports are also prevalent in Arizona.
 The intense rivalry between Arizona State University and the University of Arizona predates Arizona's statehood, and is one of the oldest rivalries in the NCAA.
 The thus aptly named Territorial Cup, first awarded in 1889 and certified as the oldest trophy in college football, is awarded to the winner of the "Duel in the Desert", the annual football game between the two schools.
 Both UA and ASU are members of the Pac-12 Conference, one of the so-called Power Five conferences in Division I FBS, the top tier of U.S. college football.

 The other two Division I members in Arizona are Northern Arizona University in Flagstaff, which plays football in the second-level Division I FCS, and Grand Canyon University in Phoenix, a private school that does not sponsor football.
+All four universities do have and support and have numerous men's and women's athletic teams and individual sports at the top Division 1 NCAA level, including: baseball, softball, basketball, soccer, and track & field to name a few.

 Arizona also hosts several college football bowl games.
 The Fiesta Bowl, originally held at Sun Devil Stadium, is now held at State Farm Stadium in Glendale.
 The Fiesta Bowl has been part of the College Football Playoff (CFP) since its creation for the 2014 season, and is paired with the Peach Bowl in Atlanta as rotating hosts of CFP semifinals.
 The Fiesta Bowl hosted a CFP semifinal in 2016, and will next host a semifinal in the 2019 season.
 University of Phoenix Stadium was also home to the 2007 and 2011 BCS National Championship Games and hosted Super Bowl XLII on February 3, 2008.
 It hosted the state's first Pro Bowl on January 25, 2015, Super Bowl XLIX on February 1, 2015, and the College Football Playoff National Championship on January 11, 2016.
 The stadium also hosted the Final Four of the 2017 NCAA Division I men's basketball tournament and 2024 NCAA Division I men's basketball tournament.
 The Cactus Bowl is currently played in Phoenix at Chase Field.
 It was first held at Arizona Stadium at the UA campus in Tucson, then moved to Chase Field when it was known as Bank One Ballpark, and then to Sun Devil Stadium before returning to Chase Field in 2015.